 - high or low dysphagia

-- gastro-oesophageal reflux disease (GORD)
+- gastro-oesophageal reflux disease (GORD/GERD)

-- assessment of hiatus hernia
+- assessment of a hiatus hernia

 - generalised epigastric pain

 - globus hystericus

 - persistent vomiting

 - inability to pass the endoscope during UGIE

 Water-soluble contrast agents should be used instead of barium in the following cases: